igrishaev/pg2/README.md

 become the same id 1 after parsing.

 Each id has at most two directions: prev/down and next/up.
-On bootstrap, the engine checks that constraint to prevent weird behaviour.
-The table below shows that there are two rows which, after parsing, have the same (id, direction) pair.
+On bootstrap, the engine checks it to prevent weird behaviour.
+The table below shows there are two rows which, after parsing, have the same (id, direction) pair.
 The bootstrap step will end up with an exception saying which files duplicate each other.

 | Filename                         | Parsed    |
 |----------------------------------|-----------|